Latrobe City Council trials recycled glass in road resurfacing program

 Project background

-Use of this material in future projects will increase Council's commitment to environmental sustainability through the use of recycled products, establishing Latrobe City as a leader in this area within the wider region.
-In addition, it will encourage council officers and local suppliers, including other asphalt contractors toto consider using recycled materials in their projects.
+Use of this material in future projects will increase Council's commitment to environmental sustainability through the use of recycled products, establishing Latrobe City as a leader in the area within the wider region.
+In addition, it will encourage council officers and local suppliers, including other asphalt contractors to consider using recycled materials in their projects.

 Procurement information

-The recycled glass was supplied by DASMA, the contractor responsible for processing all of Latrobe City Council’s mixed recycling.
+DASMA, the contractor responsible for processing all of Latrobe City Council’s mixed recycling supplied the recycled glass.

 The crushing process closes the loop on recycled glass, allowing it to be cycled back into the community and used in infrastructure projects.